 Whereas art can be done quickly, building takes more time.
 There are engineering problems, aesthetic questions, debates about whether concrete and wood can do the things you are asking them to do.
 In New Mexico, as well as here, materials are touched by hands.
 Cement is mixed and poured by the wheelbarrow load.
 Walls are plastered with hand tools and left uneven and undulating.

-Wandering up and down stairs, inside and out, there are unexpected turns and twists.
+Wandering up and down stairs through the home and studio and gift shop and hotel and museo, inside and out, there are unexpected turns and twists.

-For the longest time it is comfortable just to sit on the back observation deck and look at the water change colors, go to the railing and look far down at hotel guests in bikinis on lounge chairs trying to get brown when the sun is behind a cloud.
+For the longest time it is very comfortable for me just to sit on the back observation deck and look at the water below me change colors.
+I can stand at the deck railing and look at hotel guests in bikinis on trying to get brown when the sun is behind a cloud.

 Men’s minds are not all made the same way but if my house was built to fit my mind’s interior it would look a lot like this.